dkean/Sikuli12.11/README.md

 -------
 - **Script-Java** --- Java sources for the script run support and Java API (sikuli-script.jar)
 - **IDE-Java** --- Java Sources for the IDE (sikuli-ide.jar)
-- **Ressources** --- Java and native stuff needed to build and run the jars
+- **Ressources** --- Java, native stuff and Ant/command -files needed to build and run the jars
+- **Projects** --- NetBeans projects I use, to build SikuliX
 - **Docs** --- Sikuli Script Jython scripting and the JavaDocs (Java API)

 Information on fixes and improvements